History of telephone numbers in the United Kingdom: New premium rate services start using 090x

 From 1998 onwards, 090x numbers with 10 digits started coming into use for premium rate services.
 As with 084 and 087 numbers, certain small number blocks within the 090x range were set aside for migration of old premium rate codes in the forthcoming Big Number Change.

 The 09 number range was originally subdivided as follows:

 From 23 August 1999, Oftel added the 0905 range as by then 0906 was almost fully allocated.

 Internet for schools

 Announced in November 1997 and issued from February 1998 onwards the 0820 range was designated "internet for schools".

 Number conservation

 As the number of lines in use continued to grow, some areas became close to full capacity.
-In the late-1990s, Ofcom signalled a number of areas of concern.
+In the late-1990s, Oftel signalled a number of areas of concern.

 Of these, only Coventry was immediately addressed - by migration to the 024 code and eight digit subscriber numbers in the Big Number Change in 2000.
 The Bournemouth, Aberdeen, Brighton, Bradford and Middlesbrough (as well as Milton Keynes, despite not being initially highlighted in the report) areas were later addressed in 2012 and 2014 by requiring 11-digit dialling for local calls (see the 2012 and 2014 local number dialling sections below), as an interim measure until shorter area codes and 8 digit local numbers are introduced.